jarquafelmu/FFG_Starwars_CS/README.md

 # Roll20 FFG Star Wars Character Sheet

 ## Change log
+* 6.2.0
+  * Refined the skill suggestions output more.
 * 6.1.0
   * Debut of the new suggestions feature.
 Upon rolling a general skill, or custom skill whose name matches a general skill name, the system will now prompt you for ways to spend the results of your roll.
     * Beneficial results like success, advantage and triumph suggestions will be whispered to both the GM and any players controlling the rolling character.